 Whether you are a CMCC student, employee or patient at our clinics, you are a valued member of the CMCC community and we make your personal safety and security on our premises a number one priority.
+In addition to 24/7 security guard services on the main campus, perimeter security and access controls are installed on all external entrances to the campus facility, other than the main entrance.
+This provides CMCC with the ability to restrict access to the facility at any external door requiring all visitors to enter through the main/ front entranceway.

 Safety is the responsibility of everyone on campus and by working together, we can ensure that your rights and your security are protected.